First model with scikit-learn#

 The method fit

-is composed of two elements: (i) a learning algorithm
+is composed of two elements: (i) a learning algorithm and

-or transform data (for transformers).
+data (for transformers).

 Both the learning algorithm and the type of model states are specific to each type of model.